 A monitored system is connected to a specialist company that will alert a nominated person and the police when it goes off, providing an extra layer of security.
-Considering 60% of people ignore the sound of an alarm or just find it annoying, this could certainly be worthwhile.
+Considering many people ignore the sound of an alarm or just find it annoying, this could certainly be worthwhile.

 Remember to check that your alarm system is compliant with your insurer’s terms before you install it.